Sberbank Europe Group: Insolvency

 In late February 2022, during the 2022 Russian invasion of Ukraine, bank runs and sanctions against the bank caused CNN to state the bank "...was failing, or likely to fail, because of "significant deposit outflows" triggered by the Ukraine crisis."
 The European Central Bank stated the outflows "led to a deterioration of its liquidity position.
 And there are no available measures with a realistic chance of restoring this position."
 On 1 March 2022, the Austrian Financial Supervisory Authority (FMA) prohibited further operations.

 On 2 March 2022, it was announced that Sberbank Europe Group is insolvent.
 On the same day the Slovenian subsidiary was sold to NLB Group, while the Croatian subsidiary was sold to Hrvatska poštanska banka.

+In Bosnia and Herzegovina, after the takeover from ASA banka and Nova Banka was allowed in March 2022 for two Bosnian Sberbank subsidiaries (Sberbank a.d.
+Banja Luka and Sberbank BH d.d.
+Sarajevo) continued to operate according to the rules of entity based banking regulators in BiH (FBA and ABRS).
+The Sarajevo based company was bought by ASA banka and operated under the name ASA banka Naša i snažna d.d.
+Sarajevo until the full integration with the parent ASA Banka, and the Banja Luka branch continued its operations (under Nova banka supervision) with the new presented name ATOS BANK a.d.
+Banja Luka.

 Ownership

 Sberbank Europe Group is fully owned by Sberbank, a Russian company.
 The Ministry of Finance of Russia is the principal shareholder of Sberbank, owning 50% of the bank’s authorized capital plus one voting share, with the remaining 50% held by domestic and international investors.